jorge-brito/Alexya.jl/README.md

 ## About this package

-> English is not my native language, so if you se any errors, i'm sorry.
+> English is not my native language, so if you see any errors, i'm sorry.

 ### For what i can use this package?